juhly/idai-field-documentation/README.md

 # idai-field2 Documentation

-This repository contains all user documentation for iDAIfield2 user.
+This repository contains all user documentation for user of the [iDAIfield2 Client](https://github.com/dainst/idai-field-client).

 [User Manual](iDAIfield-Handbuch.md)